Wudr-1995/openVRDemo/README.md

 	if ( !m_pHMD )
 		return;

-	float vertics[] = {
+	/* vertex
+	 * six vector (one line one vector) in total
+	 * the first three values in a vector are the coordinates of vertex
+	 * the last two values are the UV coordinates
+	 * modify the first three values to modify the render performance of the image in the VR glasses */ float vertics[] = {
 		-0.8f * 1080.0f / 1080.0f, -0.8f, -0.0f, 0.0f, 1.0f,
 		 0.8f * 1080.0f / 1080.0f, -0.8f, -0.0f, 1.0f, 1.0f,